Samyak2/toipe/README.md

 ## Use a different word list

-By default (in versions `>0.1.1`), a list of top 250 English words is used and random words are selected from it.
+By default, a list of top 250 English words (`top250`) is used and random words are selected from it.
+See `toipe -w` for a list of available built-in word lists.

-To use the OS provided word list instead (default in versions `<=0.1.1`), use:
+To use the OS provided word list instead, use:
 ```
 toipe -w os
 ```